Simon Jakobsen

-Simon Skou Jakobsen (born 17 November 1990) is a Danish professional footballer who plays as a centre-back for Danish 1st Division club Hobro IK.
+Simon Skou Jakobsen (born 17 November 1990) is a Danish retired professional footballer who played as a centre-back.
+He is currently employed as Head of Football at Young Boys FD.

 Career

 Silkeborg

 Jakobsen began playing football for HA85 in Hvinningdal, a neighbourhood in Silkeborg.
 He was later signed to the Silkeborg IF youth academy and started training regularly with their first team in 2009.
 He made his debut in the 1st Division on 13 April 2009 in a game against FC Fredericia, when he was substituted on the 85th minute.
 He continued training with the first team through the fall which paid off with a three-year contract.

 Jakobsen had to wait more than one year for his debut in the Danish Superliga on 7 August 2010, when he played in a 0–0 draw against AaB.
 Jakobsen played four more full games that autumn, and Jim Larsen's transfer to Rosenborg led the way for the young defender to play regularly on the first team.
 Jakobsen signed a 4 1/2-year contract in the spring of 2011.